pgagnidze/ena/NOTES.md

 To expand the capabilities of this project, my first step would be to focus on making the syntax more user-friendly and easily understandable for Georgian users.
 Simultaneously, I would ensure that the language remains approachable for learning purposes.

+Check out the [Issues](https://github.com/pgagnidze/ena/issues) for more details about the Ena roadmap.

 ## Self assessment
 | Criteria | Score |
 | -------- | -------- |